ngs-docs/2023-snakemake-book-draft/src/beginner+/expand.md

         "GCF_008423265.1.fna.gz.sig",
 ```

-Writing this list out is annoying and error prone.
+Writing this list out is annoying and error prone, because parts of every
+filename are identical and repeated.

 Even worse, if you need to use this list it in multiple places, it will
-be error prone to duplicate it.
+be error prone to duplicate it: you are likely to want to add, remove,
+or edit elements of the list, and you will need to change it in multiple
+places.

 In [Chapter 9](../chapter_9.md), we changed this to a list of the
 accessions at the top of the Snakefile and then used a function called